 |Distinguished University Chair

-Your development officer can assist in discussing gift options that best accomplish your personal goals or you may contact the Office of Development for more information.
+We can assist in discussing gift options that best accomplish your personal goals, contact the Interim Director of Gift Planning Jennifer Clark or call 210-567-6536 for more information.

 How does an Endowment work?